 The Dolphin Obsession

 Why are humans so fascinated by our squeaky wet friends?
 And not just fascinated, but desirous to give them a special place in our culture: simultaneously as friends, resources, even mystical spirit-guides?
 We treat marine mammals differently from most animals, even other animals that appear to be just as complex and intelligent, such as pigs and crows.
 An old cliché stalwart of the “bucket list”—the list of all the things a person wants to experience before they die—is to swim with dolphins.
-People listen to CDs of “whale sounds” to relax and fall asleep (or at least, they did for a period in the late 1990s, crowding the shelves of gift shops, music stores and musty hippie businesses alike).
+People listen to CDs of “whale sounds” to relax and fall asleep (or at least, they did for a period in the late 1990s, crowding the shelves of gift shops, music stores, and musty hippie businesses alike).
 We love to “ooh” and “aah” over marine mammals, and are heartbroken at the thought of their mistreatment—witness the success of the 2013 documentary Blackfish, the outrage over whaling practices, and the demand for dolphin-safe tinned tuna.
-Interestingly, this adoration of marine mammals seems to be common even amongst people who are not vegetarian or vegan, and would not necessarily consider themselves animal rights activists.
+Interestingly, this adoration of marine mammals seems to be common even among people who are not vegetarian or vegan, and would not necessarily consider themselves animal rights activists.

 Our fascination with military cetaceans is the perfect example.
 We all readily accept the military use of animals throughout history.
 Hannibal marched over the Alps with elephants—yes, of course he did.
 We know all about the horse’s central role in most human warfare, about carrier pigeons, about Navy SEAL dogs in Afghanistan with titanium teeth.
 (The titanium teeth aren’t weapons, they’re just dental crowns for doggies with tooth issues.)
 Run of the mill!
 We might know about Corporal Wojtek, the Syrian brown bear enlisted as a private and then promoted in the Polish Army.
 He helped his unit carry heavy ammunition.
 The unit then adopted, as their emblem, a bear holding an artillery shell.
 Ramses II supposedly had a pet lion that fought with him in battle.
 The Soviets trained suicide bomber dogs to climb under tanks with explosives strapped to their backs.
 The Greeks used flaming pigs in battle, and the CIA outfitted bats with explosives.
 There was one confirmed CIA project in the 1960s of implanting microphones and transmitters into cats to record conversations.
 (They may only ever have tried it on one cat, and that cat may have been hit by a taxi in its first field test.
 The CIA is tight-lipped on this question.)